aishaahmadd/Break-Through-Tech/README.md

 This was the last project I worked on during the Break Through Tech AI program.
 In this project, I had to define a Machine Learning problem given a dataset.
 I decided to try to solve this Machine Learning Project by using a variety of models.

-I also included a part of a starter project I worked on for Anote
+I also included a part of a starter project I worked on for Anote, a NYC AI startup, where we practiced implementing Retrieval-Augmented Generation (RAG) techniques on different forms of input (image, video, audio).